19balazs86/PlayingWithHttpClientFactory/README.md

 # Playing with HttpClientFactory

-This small application is an example to use the built-in [HttpClientFactory](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.0) in ASP.NET Core.
+- This small application demonstrates how to use the built-in [HttpClientFactory](https://docs.microsoft.com/en-ie/aspnet/core/fundamentals/http-requests) in ASP.NET Core

-[Separate branch](https://github.com/19balazs86/PlayingWithHttpClientFactory/tree/netcoreapp2.2) with the .NET Core 2.2 version.

-#### What is HttpClientFactory?
+## What is HttpClientFactory?

 - `HttpClientFactory` provides a central location to configure and create `HttpClient` instances.

-#### Resources
+## Resources

 - [Some blog posts about HttpClientFactory](https://www.stevejgordon.co.uk/tag/httpclientfactory) 📓*Steve Gorgon*
 - [Let’s talk about HTTP in .NET Core](https://www.youtube.com/watch?v=Ssii6AwF7Uc) 📽️*45min - Steve Gorgon*
 - [You are (probably) using HttpClient wrong](https://josefottosson.se/you-are-probably-still-using-httpclient-wrong-and-it-is-destabilizing-your-software) 📓*Josef Ottosson*